lyteword/chspurgeon-tod/volume-2/psalm-47.md

 **Verse 3.**

-1\.The final triumph of the saints.
+1\.
+The final triumph of the saints.
 All enemies subdued under them in earth and hell, within and without—(a) gradually, (b)completely.

-2\.The power by which it is accomplished.
+2\.
+The power by which it is accomplished.
 He shall, etc.

 (a) Not without means.